Commonly Asked Questions and Answers

 The courses will contain both synchronous and asynchronous elements.
 The synchronous sessions will be recorded for those unable to attend during the course time.
 There will be teaching assistants to support students as well.

 What is the schedule?

 How the content delivery will be structured depends on the course and the lecturers’ approach.
-The courses are Monday through Wednesday and industry talks on Fridays.
+The courses are Monday, Tuesday and Thursday with industry talks on Fridays.
 There will be lots of flexibility, including recorded lectures daily with live drop-in (Q & A) sessions hosted in the morning and evenings.

 Are the programme costs impacted in any way?